Fabryz/sawket/README.md

 4- Chat, lurk and do a barrel roll

-A temporary working application is hosted on: [sawket.nodester.com](http://sawket.nodester.com/)
+A working application is hosted on: [sawket.nodester.com](http://sawket.nodester.com/)

 Features
 --------